-- Residential rental property placed in service after 1998. - Nonresidential real property with a class life of 27.5 years or more placed in service after 1998 that is depreciated for the regular tax using the straight line method. - Other section 1250 property placed in service after 1998 that is depreciated for the regular tax using the straight line method. - Property (other than section 1250 property) placed in service after 1998 that is depreciated for the regular tax using the 150% declining balance method or the straight line method. - Property for which you elected to use the alternative depreciation system (ADS) of section 168(g) for the regular tax. - Property that is qualified property under section 168(k)(2) (property eligible for the special depreciation allowance).
-The special allowance is deductible for the AMT and there is also no adjustment required for any depreciation figured on the remaining basis of the qualified property.
-Property for which an election is in effect under section 168(k)(2)(C)(iii) to not have the special allowance apply is not qualified property.
-See the instructions for Form 4562 for the definition of qualified property.
+- Residential rental property placed in service after 1998. - Nonresidential real property with a class life of 27.5 years or more placed in service after 1998 that is depreciated for the regular tax using the straight line method. - Other section 1250 property placed in service after 1998 that is depreciated for the regular tax using the straight line method. - Property (other than section 1250 property) placed in service after 1998 that is depreciated for the regular tax using the 150% declining balance method or the straight line method. - Property for which you elected to use the alternative depreciation system (ADS) of section 168(g) for the regular tax. - Qualified property that is or was eligible for the special depreciation allowance under section 168(k), 168(l) (in the case of qualified cellulosic biomass ethanol plant property), 1400L(b) (in the case of qualified New York Liberty Zone property), or 1400N(d) (in the case of qualified Gulf Opportunity Zone property) if the depreciable basis of the property for the AMT is the same as for the regular tax.
+The special allowance is deductible for the AMT, and there also is no adjustment required for any depreciation figured on the remaining basis of the qualified property if the depreciable basis of the property for the AMT is the same as for the regular tax.
+Property for which an election is in effect to not have the special allowance apply is not qualified property.
+See section 168(k) for the definition of qualified property, 168(I) for the definition of qualified cellulosic biomass ethanol plan property, 1400L(b)(2) for the definition of qualified New York Liberty Zone property, and 1400N(d)(2) for the definition of qualified Gulf Opportunity Zone property.

-- · Motion picture films, videotapes, or sound recordings. - Property depreciated under the unit-of-production method or any other method not expressed in a term of years. - Qualified Indian reservation property. - Qualified revitalization expenditures for a building for which you elected to claim the commercial revitalization deduction under section 1400I. - A natural gas gathering line placed in service after April 11, 2005.
+- · Motion picture films, videotapes, or sound recordings. - Property depreciated under the unit-of-production method or any other method not expressed in a term of years. - Qualified Indian reservation property. - Qualified revitalization expenditures for a building for which you elected to claim the commercial revitalization deduction under section 1400l. - A natural gas gathering line placed in service after April 11, 2005.

-How is depreciation refigured for the
+How is depreciation refigured for the AMT?